zarf-dev/proposals/0048-schema-update-process/README.md

 	dataInjections []v1alpha1.ZarfDataInjection
   ...
 }
 // DataInjections should only be set when converting from a v1alpha1 package.
-After v1alpha1 packages are not supported this will be removed. func (c ZarfComponent) SetDataInjections(di []v1alpha1.ZarfDataInjection) func (c ZarfComponent) GetDataInjections() []v1alpha1.ZarfDataInjection
+After v1alpha1 packages are not supported, this will be removed. func (c ZarfComponent) SetDataInjections(di []v1alpha1.ZarfDataInjection) func (c ZarfComponent) GetDataInjections() []v1alpha1.ZarfDataInjection
 ```

 #### zarf dev upgrade-schema

-`zarf dev upgrade-schema` will call the library conversion functions, however it will have additional checks.
+`zarf dev upgrade-schema` will call the library conversion functions; however, it will have additional checks.
 If a user's package contains a removed field that does not have a 1:1 replacement, then the command will error.
 The error message will recommend an alternative approach to replacing the field.

 The usage docs for `zarf dev upgrade-schema` will look like below: